What-Is-A-Username/barcode-identifier-api/docs/docs/index.md

 Barrel is an upcoming web app designed to enable researchers to create, share and maintain barcode reference libraries collaboratively over the web.
 It consists of a backend application programming interface (API) as well as a modern and responsive frontend web interface.

-**Barrel is still under active development, so documentation pages and features may not be fully complete.
-We are currently aiming for a release at the end of 2023.**
+**Barrel is still under active development, so documentation pages and features may change.**

 At a glance, Barrel allows users to: